01-ai/Yi/README.md

 Yi models come in multiple sizes and cater to different use cases.
 You can also fine-tune Yi models to meet your specific requirements.

-For detailed deployment requirements, see [hardware requirements](https://github.com/01-ai/Yi/blob/main/docs/deployment.md#hardware-requirements).
+For deployment details, see [software and hardware requirements](https://github.com/01-ai/Yi/blob/main/docs/deployment.md#hardware-requirements).

 ### Chat models